 In an industry fixated on the next big thing, Lancôme Teint Idole Ultra Wear has stood the test of time as one of the best foundations because instead of chasing trends it is simply, resolutely itself.
-That is, a sophisticated, mattifying base that looks and feels as seamless on the skin as you could possibly hope for with a full-cover base.
+That is, a sophisticated, mattifying base that looks and feels as seamless on the skin as you could possibly hope for with coverage this robust.

 Teint Idole is a huge seller, particularly across Europe, but that’s not to say Lancôme has just kicked back and watched the euros roll in since 1997.
 The formula has been incrementally improved every so often with upgraded skincare ingredients and, most recently, a vastly extended shade range, up to an impressive 45.
 The selection is particularly strong for the very deepest shades, which contain a special pigment to ensure they keep their true colour on the skin without going ashy.

 So how does it feel?
 In a nutshell, not bad at all.
 Any wearer of high-coverage base knows these products will never have the juiciness or weightlessness of a sheer formula.
 That said, it does blend nicely with a decent brush, melts well into the skin and doesn’t feel unreasonably heavy or like it’s clogging the pores.

 The huge shade selection helps give the product a natural appearance too, as almost anyone should find a seamless match.
 Once Teint Idole is blended and set down is when it really starts to pay dividends, because this stuff truly does not budge.
 It won’t melt on an oily T-zone, rub onto your collar or migrate into nose-to-mouth lines – nada.
 The only way to shift this foundation is actively deciding to remove it with a decent cleanser, warm water and a cloth.

 Shades and inclusivity: 45 in a full spectrum for all skin tones.

 Added extras: Flexible polymers, unique pigments for darker skin tones